nMckenryan/Borrius-Pokedex/README.md

 ## BUGS

 - [] Pokemon down the list take a while to load in their individual entries
-- [] Pokemon load in at random order at the start
+- [x] Pokemon load in at random order at the start
+- [] Weirdness re: single/duo evos